jjdeuce06/Java-Course-Program-4/README.md

 Check if thethread is null
   -if it is, initialize thethread to a new thread and start the thread call the setx, sety, and repaint functions of the Obj object class

+#### run()
+  while the runobj boolean is true
+    delay the thread for 1 millisecond, catch the InterruptedException error.
+    Check if Timepause is false, if it is, set start to true and delay the thread again with       the value from the speed scrollbar.
+    Call the move() function and the Obj.repaint() function

+#### stop()
+  set runObj to false, interrupt the thread, remove listeners, dispose window, and exit

+#### move method
+  Call the find max and min methods for the Obj object's x and y values.
+  Check if the object's next position is outside any of the values and reverse the direction     accordingly. repaint() call at the end.

+#### adjustmentValueChanged
+  create integer named TS.
+  get the scrollbar that triggered the function if it was the speed scrollbar, update the speed if it was the object size scrollbar, update the obejct size

+#### componentResized()
+  Get current width and height, set screen width and height accordingly using insets Resize the object canvas and find new max and min values get current x and y values, check if object is still on the screen and redraw if need be recalculate and resize components with calls to MakeSheet() and SizeScreen()